TasbasMN/Thesis/vault/Feature Columns/distance to the ends of 3' UTR.md

-# distance to the ends of 3' UTR
+# Distance to the Ends of 3' UTR

 > When examining whether the location of the site within the remainder of the 3'UTR influenced performance, we found that sites residing near the two ends of long UTRs generally were more effective than those near the center ([Figures 5A](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3800283/figure/F5/); _P_ = 0.0011, Pearson correlation).